-- 11.17.1 The aerodrome operator shall ensure that each aerodrome operator holding an aerodrome certificate shall establish an internal quality system.
+11.17.1 Each aerodrome operator holding an aerodrome certificate shall establish an internal quality system to ensure compliance with, and the adequacy of, the procedures required by these regulations, and for the continuance in improvement of safety levels.

 The operator shall also;

-- a) Comply:

-- 1) Subject to subparagraph (3), with the standards set out in this rule, where applicable, of CAR139 as they read on the date on which the aerodrome certificate was issued,
+- a) Comply: - 1) Subject to subparagraph (3), with the standards set out in this rule, where applicable, of CAR139 as they read on the date on which the aerodrome certificate was issued,

-- 2) In respect of any part or facility of the aerodrome that has been replaced or improved, with the standards set out in this rule, where applicable, of CAR139 as they read on the date on which the part or facility was returned to service, and - 3) With any conditions specified in the aerodrome certificate by the CAA pursuant to 11.2; - b) Without charge, at the request of a CAA inspector: - 1) Allow access to the aerodrome facilities, equipment or operating procedures at the aerodrome for the purpose of ensuring the safety of aircraft, - 2) Allow access to any part of the aerodrome or any aerodrome facilities, equipment or records, - 3) Provide car park for aerodrome inspector. - c) review each issue of each aeronautical information publication on receipt thereof and, immediately after such review, notify the CAA of any inaccurate information contained therein that pertains to the aerodrome; - d) notify CAA in writing at least 21 days (attached with a risk assessment/aeronautical study) before any change to the aerodrome, the aerodrome facilities or the level of service at the aerodrome that has been planned in advance and that is likely to affect the accuracy of the information contained in an aeronautical information publication, or is required to be notified to the CAA in accordance with the conditions of the aerodrome certificate; and 180 days in advance for such information that is required to be notified in accordance with the AIRAC cycle. - e) As the circumstances require for the purpose of ensuring aviation safety, inspect the aerodrome: - 1) As soon as practicable after any incident or accident, - 2) During any period of construction or repair of the aerodrome or of aerodrome facilities that are designated in the aerodrome certificate, and - 3) At any other time when there are conditions at the aerodrome that could be hazardous to aviation safety; and - f) Subject to paragraph (d), notify the CAA in writing of any change in aerodrome operations within 21 days after the date of the change. - 11.17.2 Subject to 11.18.1 (e) (3), the aerodrome operator shall give the CAA, and appropriate air traffic control unit, immediate notice of any of the following circumstances of which the aerodrome operator has knowledge:

-a) Any projection by an object through an obstacle limitation surface relating to the aerodrome;
+- 2) In respect of any part or facility of the aerodrome that has been replaced or improved, with the standards set out in this rule, where applicable, of CAR139 as they read on the date on which the part or facility was returned to service, and - 3) With any conditions specified in the aerodrome certificate by the CAA pursuant to 11.2; - b) Without charge, at the request of a CAA inspector: - 1) Allow access to the aerodrome facilities, equipment or operating procedures at the aerodrome for the purpose of ensuring the safety of aircraft, - 2) Allow access to any part of the aerodrome or any aerodrome facilities, equipment or records, - 3) Provide car park for aerodrome inspector. - c) review each issue of each aeronautical information publication on receipt thereof and, immediately after such review, notify the CAA of any inaccurate information contained therein that pertains to the aerodrome; - d) notify and obtain acceptance CAA in writing at least 21 days (attached with a risk assessment/aeronautical study) before any change to the aerodrome, the aerodrome facilities or the level of service at the aerodrome that has been planned in advance and that is likely to affect the accuracy of the information contained in an aeronautical information publication, or is required to be notified to the CAA in accordance with the conditions of the aerodrome certificate; and 180 days in advance for such information that is required to be notified in accordance with the AIRAC cycle. - e) As the circumstances require for the purpose of ensuring aviation safety, inspect the aerodrome: - 1) As soon as practicable after any incident or accident, - 2) During any period of construction or repair of the aerodrome or of aerodrome facilities that are designated in the aerodrome certificate, and - 3) At any other time when there are conditions at the aerodrome that could be hazardous to aviation safety; and - f) Subject to paragraph (d), notify the CAA in writing of any change in aerodrome operations within 21 days after the date of the change. - 11.17.2 Subject to 11.18.1 (e) (3), the aerodrome operator shall give the CAA, and appropriate air traffic control unit, immediate notice of any of the following circumstances of which the aerodrome operator has knowledge: - a) Any projection by an object through an obstacle limitation surface relating to the aerodrome;